 The office improves company culture

 Culture doesn’t happen overnight.
 It’s something you cultivate with time, helping you stand out as an organization and an employer of choice.
 Attracting and retaining great talent is largely dependent on your brand recognition and culture or your company’s shared values, beliefs, and the way you connect with your teams.

 There’s just one problem – it’s hard to do it remotely.
 Whether it’s about the onboarding of new hires, mentoring junior employees, or sustaining the loyalty of seniors, companies find it difficult to create a sense of identification with the team and brand from a distance.

 Spontaneous small talk and cross-team collaboration at the companies’ offices and relax zones make employees feel part of a larger community and relate to the organizations’ key values and messages.
 Going a step further, coworking ecosystems like Campus X enable cross-company collaboration, where a carefully selected community of great companies and professionals exchange ideas and know-how and give life to innovative ideas, which drive their businesses forward.
 The synergy between companies and individual professionals is usually born onsite at their shared workspaces.
-Commenting on why being part of Campus X is beneficial to them, our members Gtmhub share:
+Commenting on why being part of Campus X is beneficial to them, our members Gtmhub (now Quantive) share:

 “Joining the vibrant community of Campus X opened a door to many new opportunities and successful collaborations for Gtmhub.
 It's no secret that some of the most inspiring and promising companies are building their products and services at Campus X. We just knew that we should join too.”

 Last but not least, some employees fear that the remote-only work model might have a negative impact on their career development.
 Some of the reasons include the fact that knowledge sharing and mentoring are harder from a distance and their direct leaders won’t have the necessary oversight over the individual contributions they make to their teams.